 I ran a little poll on my Instagram stories asking people which wallpaper I should go with and the majority of people went for the GoodHome Ferula Blue tropical leaves wallpaper.
 The blue in the botanical leaves is perfect for the room and I love the hint of mustard and gold.

 As I’d already upcycled the dresser before, I didn’t need to do much prep.
 Originally, I removed the hinges and door knobs (the ones I could remove, some of them were properly welded on and not much use removing) and then sanded the dresser down so it was smooth and the grain of the wood would be able to hold the paint.

-Personally, when it comes to upcycled wood, I don’t think you need a primer but it all depends on how smooth a finish you want and most paint companies do advise to use primer when you are painting onto bare wood.
+Personally, when it comes to upcycled wood, I don’t think you need a primer but it all depends on how smooth a finish you want and most paint companies do advise you to use primer when you are painting bare wood.
 A primer will give you a cleaner finish as it will fill in scratches and dents, but I didn’t use one with the dresser.

 After sanding down the dresser, I gave it a thorough clean with sugar soap to get all the grease and dirt off and then you are ready to start painting.

-As with painting the wall, if you feel the need to use frog tape to prevent you painting over a different section, then go for it.
+As with painting the wall, if you feel the need to use frog tape to prevent you from painting over a different section, then go for it.
 Again, I personally don’t feel the need for frog tape as I use a small paintbrush to slowly paint a line along the border.